frannkenstein/Quake-Report/README.md

 # Quake Report App
 ## About the App
-> This Android App shows the list of Earthqaukes
+* This Android App shows the list of Earthqaukes

-> The Earthqauke data is fetched from the usgs api using the **_JASON_**
+* The Earthqauke data is fetched from the usgs api using the **_JASON_**

->The Maximum sdk is 23
-build tools in 25.0.1
+* The Maximum sdk is 23 and Build tools in 25.0.1